-Margaret Atwood Is Writing A Sequel To The Handmaid’s Tale, Nearly 34 Years After The First Book
+Margaret Atwood Is Writing A Sequel To ‘The Handmaid’s Tale,’ Nearly 34 Years After The First Book

 — Slate (@Slate) November 26, 2018

-The Testaments, Margaret Atwood’s sequel to The Handmaid’s Tale will be released in September 2019.
+The Testaments, Margaret Atwood’s sequel to The Handmaid’s Tale, will be released in September 2019.

 Yes indeed to those who asked: I’m writing a sequel to The #HandmaidsTale. #TheTestaments is set 15 years after Offred’s final scene and is narrated by three female characters.
 It will be published in Sept 2019.
 More details: https://t.co/e1umh5FwpX pic.twitter.com/pePp0zpuif